coderefinery/reproducible-python/content/version-control/practical-advice.md

 Useful commit messages **summarize the change and provide context**.

-If you need a commit message that is longer than one line, then the convention is: **one line summarizing the commit, then one empty line, then paragraph(s) with more details in free form, if necessary**.
+If you need a commit message that is longer than one line, then the convention is: one line summarizing the commit, then one empty line, then paragraph(s) with more details in free form, if necessary.

 Good example:
 ```{code-block} text